anders-s-olsen/psilocybin_dynamic_FC/README.md

 ## License
 Neurobiology Research Unit, Copenhagen University Hospital Rigshospitalet Free to use but please cite our paper if you do.

+## Bugs and improvements
+Please direct potential bugs or suggestions for improvement to anders.s.olsen@nru.dk